Apply for a Wesleyan Summer Grant

 2nd Application Window

 If selected to receive a summer grant, you will be required to complete a post-acceptance form.
-Once you submit this form, it can take 3-4 weeks for your award to be deposited.
+Once the form is submitted, it may take three to four weeks for your award to be deposited.

-Once your grant award is processed, you will receive an email for payment from donotreply@jpmorgan.com.
-Follow the instructions to enter your banking information to accept payment.
-If payment isn’t accepted within 14 days of the email notification, a paper check will be mailed to your WesBox (during the academic year) or your home address.
-Mailed checks can take up to 3 weeks to arrive!
+Once your grant award is processed, you will receive a payment notification email from donotreply@jpmorgan.com.
+Follow the instructions in that email to enter your banking information and accept the payment.
+If payment is not accepted within 14 days of the notification, a paper check will be mailed to your WesBox (during the academic year) or to your home address.

 - Can I receive a Wesleyan Summer Grant more than once?